Well-equipped rebels advance in eastern Congo: U.N

 SECURITY COUNCIL URGES M23 TO HALT ADVANCE

-French Ambassador Gerard Araud called for an emergency meeting of the U.N.
+French Ambassador Gerard Araud called for an emergency meeting the U.N.
 Security Council in New York.
 The council issued a unanimous statement that condemned the M23 attacks and demanded an end to "all outside support and supply of equipment to the M23."

 The statement said the 15 council members "express their intention to apply additional targeted sanctions against the leadership of the M23 and those acting in violation of the sanctions regime and the arms embargo."